 - The organization makes it clear to the reader that the survey is short and consists of only three questions, assuring readers that it won’t take up a lot of their time.

 Khan Academy’s main goal is to provide a free, comprehensive early learning app that will inspire a lifelong love of learning.
 Users who visit the Khan Academy website see a pop-up that asks them to make a small contribution so that the organization can provide free resources to students, teachers, and learners.

-- They pre-fill donation amounts ranging from $10 to $50 along with the option to include a custom amount.
-Various studies have proved the advantages of setting default amounts in donations forms to boost donor participation.
+- They pre-fill donation amounts ranging from $10 to $50, along with the option to include a custom amount.
+Various studies have proved the advantages of setting default amounts in donation forms to boost donor participation.

-- They make it easier for donors to decide to become recurring donors by providing them the option of supporting the organization on a monthly basis or just one time.
+- They make it easier for donors to decide to become recurring donors by providing them the option of supporting the organization monthly or just once.

 The main goal of a CTA is to make it easy for supporters to take a certain action to help your cause.
-Having a strong, well-crafted CTA will breathe new life into your outreach efforts while not having one could sink it.
-Keep these call to action takeaways in mind when crafting your next CTA.
+Having a strong, well-crafted CTA will breathe new life into your outreach efforts, while not having one could sink it.
+Keep these call-to-action examples takeaways in mind when crafting your next CTA.